Modi pitches India's frugal space prowess at rocket launch

 "A GIFT"

 That regional focus now extends to more space cooperation.
-On Monday, Modi pledged to develop a SAARC satellite dedicated "to our neighborhood as a gift from India".
+On Monday, Modi pledged to develop a SAARC satellite dedicated "to our neighbourhood as a gift from India".

-Although Modi made no mention of China, Beijing's program is far ahead of India's, with bigger rockets, more launches and equally cost-effective missions.
+Although Modi made no mention of China, Beijing's programme is far ahead of India's, with bigger rockets, more launches and equally cost-effective missions.

 Modi, however, said he believed that space technology offered many applications.
 "Space may seem distant but is an integral part of our daily life today," he said. ($1 = 60.0650 Indian rupees)